 For each of the three pillars, a different scoreboard was created to breakdown the results into their main thematic areas (i.e. the 12 principles of interoperability, the interoperability layers and the components of the conceptual model).
 The thematic areas are evaluated on a scale from one to four, where one means a lower level of implementation and 4 means a higher level of implementation.
-The graphs below show the result of the second EIF Monitoring Mechanism data collection exercise for Spain in 2020.
+The graphs below show the result of the second EIF Monitoring Mechanism data collection exercise for Spain in 2021.

 Spain's results in Scoreboard 1 show an overall high implementation of the EIF Principles, scoring above the European average for Principle 1 (Subsidiarity and Proportionality), 7 (Inclusion and Accessibility) and 9 (Multilingualism).
-The only area of improvement concerns the Principle 12 (Assessment of Effectiveness and Efficiency), for which the score of 2 shows a lower-medium performance in the implementation of effectiveness and efficiency evaluations on interoperability solutions and technological options (Recommendation 19) which could be bettered to reach the maximum score of 4.
+The only area of improvement concerns Principle 12 (Assessment of Effectiveness and Efficiency), for which the score of 3 is due to the partial implementation of effectiveness and efficiency evaluations on interoperability solutions and technological options (Recommendation 19) which could be bettered to reach the maximum score of 4.

 The Spanish results for the implementation of interoperability layers assessed for Scoreboard 2 show an overall good performance with a majority of scores of 4.
-The remaining potential area of improvement to enhance the country's implementation of the recommendations under Scoreboard 2, are related to legal interoperability.
-Specifically, the score of 3 for Spain in Recommendation 27, stating that when drafting legislation to establish a European public service, the country should perform a 'digital check' and consider data protection requirements, lowers the legal interoperability result for Spain.
+The remaining potential areas of improvement to enhance the country's implementation of the recommendations under Scoreboard 2, are related to legal interoperability and integrated public service governance.
+Specifically, the score of 2 for Spain in Recommendation 25, stating that the country should put in place the necessary governance structure in order to ensure interoperability and coordination over time when operating and delivering integrated public services, lowers the integrated public service governance result for Spain.

 Spain's scores assessing the Conceptual Model in Scoreboard 3 show a high performance in the implementation of all recommendations with scores of 4 in all areas.
-Concretely, Spain performs above the EU average in the areas of catalogues, external information sources and services and security and privacy.
+Concretely, Spain performs above the EU average in the areas of catalogues, external information sources and services, and security and privacy.
 However, some improvements can be made in implementing recommendations related to the base registries approach.
 Precisely, the score of 3 on the availability of authoritative sources of information and the use of control mechanisms to ensure security and privacy in accordance with the relevant legislation (Recommendation 37) and on the development of interfaces with base registries and authoritative sources of information (Recommendation 38) could be improved to reach the maximum score of 4.